philippemnoel/whist-FFmpeg/README.md

 To build targeting Emscripten, install and setup `docker` on your machine, then run `./docker-emcc-build`.
 The built static library will appear in the root of this directory.

+To build FFmpeg inside of a docker container, install and setup `docker` on your machine, then run `./docker-build.sh X` where `X` is the version of ubuntu you want to build it inside.
+Currently versions 18 and 20 are implemented, created by Dockerfiles `Dockerfile.18` and `Dockerfile.20` respectively.

 ---

 FFmpeg README